alogithub1/alo-spring-boot-youtube-kafka/README.md

 Incase if you want to check the kafka messages, you may use any tool, i used "Kafka Tool is a GUI" - http://www.kafkatool.com/

+If you encounter any issue or error, no need to get panic and just check your console and you can easily figure out whats going on.

 ## Good Day!  :)